Keramatifar/instagram-scraper/README.md

 # instagram-scraper
 A Docker-based Instagram scraper that fetches public profile metadata, posts, and comments into structured JSON — all without the official API.
+# About Project
+This project provides a ready-to-use, containerized solution for extracting publicly available Instagram data without relying on Instagram’s official API.
+Leveraging Instaloader under the hood, it handles login sessions, request throttling, proxy support, and data serialization out of the box.
+With Docker Compose, you can deploy, configure, and run the scraper in a consistent environment, making it easy to integrate into CI pipelines, scheduled jobs, or local development workflows.
+Whether you need analytics, archival, or data ingestion for further processing, this scraper delivers clean JSON exports of profiles, posts, and comments with minimal setup.